 Everyone

-Cashing up your annual holidays
+Cashing-up annual holidays

-Employees can request 1 week of their 4 weeks minimum annual holiday entitlement each year to be cashed up.
+Employees can request 1 week of their 4-weeks minimum annual holiday entitlement each year to be cashed-up.

-If an employee chooses to, they can ask their employer if they can cash up 1 week of their 4 week minimum annual holiday entitlement each year and get paid that money instead of taking that 1 week of leave.
+If an employee chooses to, they can ask their employer if they can cash-up 1 week of their 4-week minimum annual holiday entitlement each year and get paid that money instead of taking that 1 week of leave.
 If the employee and the employer agree to this, the cashed-up amount must be paid as soon as practicable after the employee has agreed to the cash-up.

 What employees can do